RentoSaijo/nhlscraper/README.md

-# NHLScraper: Scraper for NHL Data on R
+# nhlscraper: Scraper for NHL Data

 ## Overview
 NHLScraper is a public scraper for NHL data on R; with this, you will have relatively easy access to all sorts of data from high-level multi-season statistics to low-level play-by-play statistics.